tobbi007/OctoPrint-OctoPlug/README.md

 Click the "Get More..." button

-Find OctoPlug in the list and click "Install" or enter this GitUrl to "... from URL"
+Find OctoPlug in the list (soon) and click "Install" or enter this "https://github.com/tobbi007/OctoPrint-OctoPlug/archive/master.zip" to "... from URL"

 Restart octoprint